JACK-COM/NetworkLayer/README.md

 ```

+### THAT'S IT!
+If you also want the ability to handle all api errors in one place, read on.

+---
 ## API (available via import):
 Note that although this guide uses **NetworkLayer** for clarity, the default export is not named.
 * `NetworkLayer`: default library export